my name is Laura and I want to tell you my story on how qigong improved different aspects of my life.

 During the following sick leave, I thought I had to do something.

 That something was starting getting up a little earlier each day to practise yin yoga.
-It was just 5’ a day, on week-days but as I kept the constant practise, the 5’ eventually became about half an hour during the week and one hour at the weekend.
+It was just 5’ a day on week-days but as I kept the constant practice, and after a while the 5’ eventually became about half an hour during the week and one hour at the weekend.

-My loud neighbours triggered an meltdown, and again, in my deep distress, I told myself that I needed to find something else.
+The loud neighbours at the hotel triggered an meltdown, and again, in my deep distress, I told myself that I needed to find something else.
 The teacher I was following for yin yoga also had qigong classes and decided to give it a try.
 I started to alternate yin yoga and qigong and eventually I switched completely to qigong.

 The real change

 And guess what happened?
 First of all, qigong let my emotions loose.
-I allowed myself to feel everything I had inside of me and look at the reality of my professional life as it was.
+I allowed myself to feel everything I had inside of me and looked at the reality of my professional life as it was.
 I had a light depression which was probably long overdue, but I always blocked it as I did not want to be perceived as weak.
+I took a longer sick leave to heal.

 When I went back to work after a couple of months, I approached my daily life differently.
 Sometimes I did some qigong in the office, when for example I received the umpteenth rude e-mail.
 I paused and took a deep breath before reacting, and eventually I learned new strategies to avoid creating more stress for myself.
 At that point I had the energy I needed to face my day with no drama.